The only company with commercial rights and a genius inventor.

 When the Fast Cycle discovers new patterns with no known level, we expose those novel patterns to a guided learning tool so that researchers can create and test hypotheses to explain the patterns we observe.
 Learning from the guided research tool makes this type of labeling pro-active and real-time, resulting in faster pattern recognition and more accuracy than reactive data sciences.

 Relational AI has a Decentralized Architecture.
 It is enabled by our hyperbolic 3-manifold design, Geometric Associative Memory, and Adaptive System Reasoning (see related tabs to understand benefits and how it works).
 It continuously improves explanations of cause and effect by filtering out noise.
 Relational AI may be run as a managed service or decentralized onto an embedded runtime environment.
 Relational AI is an upstack layer engine that glues existing IoT devices and AI into a complex adaptive system.

 How It Works

 Ipvive’s unsupervised graph sparsification uses decentralization to improve the efficiency of edge processing and secure personalization.
 With billions of people constantly producing more and more data, decentralized processing with embedded-A.I. in IoT devices (“edge processing”) can help avoid highly risky and expensive centralized data processing.
-Our Relational Intelligence vector run-time cycle operates on the edge, which means we can leave data on the device instead of moving it to our servers.
+Our Relational AI vector run-time cycle operates on the edge, which means we can leave data on the device instead of moving it to our servers.
 This means faster results and more data privacy.
 In addition, we use unsupervised graph management at the individual and group levels to securely check identity, provide value in exchange for data, and improve the speed and efficiency of transactions by using decentralized ledger technology.